 In 2019, after taking a small break from the Classic floor.
 Chantelle and Christopher started their partnership mid April.
 Chantelle was pulling double duty by also competing in Showcase with Dillon Luther.
 Chris and Chantelle debuted their Classic routine at Swingtacular to an overwhelming reaction from the audience.
 After making many alterations to that Swingtacular performance to meet the new guidelines for Swing Content, they were met with a Finals spot at the 2019 Open.
 Do to the COVID-19 pandemic their “Bury a Friend” routine journey was cut short.
 In early 2021, they decided to part ways and will always cherish the runs they did of “Bury a Friend”.

 Along with picking up West Coast Swing at the Schwimmer’s Studio, Chris has trained in Latin, Ballroom, Jazz, Tap, Contemporary, Night Club, etc. as well as continuing to train in Ballet and Hip Hop.

-2019 marks 12 years Chris has been doing West Coast Swing.
-He now dances in the Champions Division on the regular and has won many contests spanning Jack ‘n’ Jill’s, Strictly’s, and Routines.
+2021 marks 13 years Chris has been doing West Coast Swing.
+He dances in the Champions Division on the regular and has won many contests spanning Jack ‘n’ Jill’s, Strictly’s, and Routines.
 Chris is excited for what the future holds for the years to come for his West Coast Swing career as well as try his best to better himself and his dancing.